jcblemai/drosophila-reproducibility/README.md

-# Companiong repository for "A retrospective analysis of 400 publications reveals patterns of irreproducibility across an entire life sciences research field"
+# Companion repository for _A retrospective analysis of 400 publications reveals patterns of irreproducibility across an entire life sciences research field_

 ## Overview